Understanding Parkinson’s Disease

 Why Does Parkinson’s Disease Occur?

 Imagine the brain as a bustling city with specialized workers called neurons.
-These neurons produce dopamine, essential for smooth movements.
+These neurons produce dopamine, which is essential for smooth movements.
 In Parkinson’s Disease, these dopamine-producing neurons gradually diminish, much like painters leaving a city, resulting in less dopamine production.

 Causes and Factors

 The exact reasons for neuron loss in Parkinson’s Disease remain a mystery.
 Age, genetics, and environmental factors like pollutants may contribute.
-The condition is more prevalent among older adults due to natural brain aging processes.
+The condition is more prevalent among older adults due to natural brain ageing processes.

 Impact on Movement